National Historic Registry

 The house was built by George W. Jones and his wife Hannah.
-George was the oldest of five children born in Romulus on October 14, 1830 to Theodosia and Edmund Jones.
-Early he learned to be a shoemaker at the Ovid Common School and worked at that profession until the age of 22.
-Jones moved to Philadelphia where he was employed as a flour, feed and grain merchant.
-He returned to Ovid in 1860 and purchased the Banker farm on the outskirts of Ovid Village.
-He worked hard and eventually was able to purchase the Ovid Steam Mill from James Ferguson.
+George was the oldest of Theodosia and Edmund Jones’ five children born in Romulus on October 14, 1830.
+He learned to be a shoemaker at the Ovid Common School and worked at that profession until he was 22.
+Jones moved to Philadelphia where he was employed as a flour, feed, and grain merchant.
+He returned to Ovid in 1860 and purchased the Banker farm on the outskirts of Ovid.
+He worked hard and was able to acquire the Ovid Steam Mill from James Ferguson.
 The Steam Mill and several buildings burned in the fire of September 17, 1865.
-He rebuilt the Ovid Steam Mill and reopened it in 1867.
-It was a grist, flour, shingle and plane mill.
+He was able to rebuild and reopened the grist, flour, shingle, and plane mill in 1867.
 His brother William joined him in the business in 1871.

-Mr. Jones was a Delegate to Republican National Convention from the 25th District of New York, 1872.
+Mr. Jones was a Delegate to the Republican National Convention from the 25th District of New York, 1872.
 The Academy of Music, on Broad and Spruce Streets in Philadelphia was the site of the convention.
 The 752 delegates unanimously re-elected incumbent President Ulysses S. Grant along with Massachusetts Senator Henry Wilson as vice-president replacing Schuyler Colfax, who had opposed handling of the Reconstruction period after the Civil War.
 He was one of 35 Electors of the Electoral College for New York State in the 1876 presidential election.

-At a Board of Trustee meeting at the Willard Asylum on November 26, 1886 shortly following his death, Honorable George W. Jones was recorded as “A self-made and self-reliant man.
+At a Board of Trustee meeting at the Willard Asylum on November 26, 1886, shortly following his death, Honorable George W. Jones was recorded as “A self-made and self-reliant man.
 He was social, generous, sympathetic in nature and closely identified himself with the community.
 He actively promoted the business interests of Ovid.
-By his efforts and means, he aided every enterprise that promised to be useful to in.
+By his efforts and means, he aided every enterprise that promised to be useful.
 For 13 years, he has been a member of this board.
 His practical knowledge, sound judgement, punctual attendance, and constant devotion to its interests, made him one of its most useful trustees.
 He knew no stand of honesty or fidelity in private life that he did not equally regard in public station.
 We highly respected and esteemed him living and seriously mourn his death.”

-Mr. Jones became a major employer in Ovid.
-In the February 7, 1872 edition of the Ovid Bee announced that George Jones had won a bid to provide all the trestles for the Pennsylvania & Sodus Bay railroad between Seneca Falls and Trumansburg, NY.
+Mr. Jones was a major employer in Ovid.
+In the February 7, 1872, edition of the Ovid Bee, it was announced that George Jones had won a bid to provide all the trestles for the Pennsylvania & Sodus Bay railroad between Seneca Falls and Trumansburg, NY.
 An Additional contract with the Geneva – Ithaca railroad followed.
 The trestles were also incorporated in the building of his mansion.
 The trestles can be found in the basement as support structures.
 A stand of timber in Hector was purchased to accommodate the contracts from the railroads.
 This required fifteen to twenty teams constantly at work drawing the logs from the woods to the mill.
 In the fall of 1875, a substantial foundation was placed under the sawmill and in May 1878 a new steam boiler was placed in the engine room.
 September 15, 1882, the Hayts Corners railroad was chartered to run from the Hayts Corners Station of the Geneva, Ithaca & Sayre Railroad to Ovid.
 George Jones was the leader of the efforts to bring the Lehigh Valley system to Ovid and on to Willard State Hospital.
 Under his guidance as a trustee, some trackage was built on the hospital grounds.
 The coal used for the hospital until 1877 – 78 had been brought by steamboats or barges on Seneca Lake.
 He was an Officer of the Hayt’s Corners Railroad.